Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

 Still, results can be compared.
 Precisely, considering a framework were both results can be applied, that is to say the monodimensional one, we will prove in Section~\ref{sec:bbc} that the value function $U^-$ from \cite{bbc2} coincides with the solution of \eqref{eq::1bis} for some constant $A$ that is determined.
 And we prove more (in the monodimensional setting; see also extensions below): we prove that the value function $U^+$ from \cite{bbc2} coincides with the solution of \eqref{eq::1bis} for some (distinct) constant $A$ which is also computed.

 \paragraph{Hamilton-Jacobi equations with discontinuous source terms.} There are numerous papers about Hamilton-Jacobi equations with discontinuous Hamiltonians.
+The first contribution is due to Dupuis \cite{dupuis}; see also \cite{de,gso,cr,dzs}.
 The recent paper \cite{gh13} considers a Hamilton-Jacobi equation where specific solutions are expected.
 In the one-dimensional space, it can be proved that these solutions are in fact flux-limited solutions in the sense of the present paper with $A=c$ where $c$ is a constant appearing in the HJ equation at stake in \cite{gh13}.
 The introduction of \cite{gh13} contains a rather long list of results for HJ equations with discontinuous Hamiltonians; the reader is referred to it for further details.

-\paragraph{Contributions of the paper.} In light of the review we made above, we can emphasize the main contributions of the paper: in compare with \cite{schieborn,sc13}, we deal not only with eikonal equations but with general Hamilton-Jacobi equations.
+\paragraph{Contributions of the paper.} In light of the review we made above, we can emphasize the main contributions of the paper: compared to \cite{schieborn,sc13}, we deal not only with eikonal equations but with general Hamilton-Jacobi equations.
 In contrast to \cite{acct}, we are able to deal with networks with infinite number of edges, that are not embedded.
-In constrast to \cite{acct,imz,schieborn,sc13}, we can deal with non-convex discontinuous Hamilton-Jacobi equations and we provide a flexible PDE method instead of an optimal control approach.
-The link with optimal control (in the spirit of \cite{acct,bbc,bbc2}) and the link with regional control (in the spirit of \cite{bbc,bbc2}) are thoroughly investigated.
+In constrast to \cite{acct,imz,schieborn,sc13}, we can deal with quasi-convex (but not necessarily convex) discontinuous Hamilton-Jacobi equations with general junctions conditions.
+For such equations, flux-limited solutions are introduced and a flexible PDE framework is developed instead of an optimal control approach.
+Eventhough, the link with optimal control (in the spirit of \cite{acct,bbc,bbc2}) and with regional control (in the spirit of \cite{bbc,bbc2}) are thoroughly investigated.
 In particular, a PDE characterization of the two value functions introduced in \cite{bbc2} is provided, one of the two characterizations being new.

-To conclude, an application of our results to homogenization on networks is also presented in this paper.
+Several applications are also developed: the extension to the network setting and some homogenization results.

 \paragraph{Perspectives.}